 While a few companies in this space, namely Salt Security and Wallarm, protect APIs by identifying anomalies using machine learning, ArecaBay is differentiated by its network-based approach and by its ability to monitor end-to-end API flows at the finest granularity level.

-CYR3CON offers an AI solution that collects and analyzes dark web data using machine learning in order to prioritize vulnerabilities and identify potential threats before they occur.
+AI is playing a huge role in cybersecurity.
+And the guys at CYR3CON know a lot about that.
+This cybersecurity startup offers an AI solution that collects and analyzes dark web data using machine learning in order to prioritize vulnerabilities and identify potential threats before they occur.
 While that’s a bold claim to make, CYR3CON has published its solution results in 3 peer-reviewed studies demonstrating that its solution offers a 20x improvement compared to NIST ratings, and CYR3CON successfully predicted the WannaCry ransomware attack about a month before it launched.

 Unlike other vulnerability management solutions that offer another data feed for understaffed security teams to analyze, CYR3CON provides security teams a stack-ranked list of vulnerabilities ordered in terms of how likely the vulnerability is to be exploited.